emmett-framework/emmett/docs/orm/relations.md

 ### Where condition on relations
 *New in version 0.7*

-Similarly to the `scope` option, you can use the `where` option to specify queries that should be applied by weppy when building the relation: this is handy when you need the condition just one and you don't need to write a scope for that.
+Similarly to the `scope` option, you can use the `where` option to specify queries that should be applied by Emmett when building the relation: this is handy when you need the condition just one and you don't need to write a scope for that.

 For example, we can change the upper example and rewrite it as: